jorgegv/rage1/doc/BANKED-FUNCTIONS.md

   been included.
 The `banked.h` file should be the last one of the RAGE1 `#includes`

-- Add function ID and function call macros to `memory.h`
+- Add function ID and function call macro (for 128K mode) to `memory.h`

 - Add the function ID to the banked function table at `00main.asm` in `banked_code`